 The work may be a continuation of an ongoing research initiative or maybe is a new research question.
-Students will be matched with eligible community-based projects, providing up to 100 hours of research service over a four month period, starting in May 2022.
-Students must be enrolled in fulltime studies at CBU at the time of application, as well as returning fulltime in the fall of 2022 following their participation in the program.
+Students will be matched with eligible community-based projects, providing research service to support their development interests.
+Students must be enrolled in fulltime studies at CBU at the time of application, as well as returning fulltime following their participation in the program.

 Research methods students may use include:

 Projects will be reviewed and each successful community applicant will be matched with a student researcher, one who brings experience in research methods, along with interest and enthusiasm in the topic at hand.
-The student will provide 100 hours of research assistance, at no cost to the community partner.
+The student will provide research assistance, at no cost to the community partner.
 The student will gain valuable research experience while receiving fair compensation for their work.
-The deadline for applications is February 28, 2022.